- You are here:

 In our masterclass, we ran through key findings about progression in the civil service.
 The barriers were far-ranging – some were unique to the civil service, while others are issues that many organisations will recognise within their own structures and practices.

-Key finds of the SMC report, Navigating the labyrinth
+Key findings of the SMC report Navigating the Labyrinth

 Some industries do struggle more than others to progress employees from low SEBs.
 However, data tells us that progression is a problem across all industries.